 Did you know that Avon Lake has a commission dedicated to helping you add more greenery to our streets and neighborhoods?
-The Citizen Tree Commission works with local utilities and others to stake appropriate planting areas for residents.
+The Tree Commission works with local utilities and others to stake appropriate planting areas for residents.
 We also provide a list of recommended trees and clearance distances for the planting sites.

 Planting a Street Tree?

 The Tree Commission offers Avon Lake residents a no-fee informational street tree planting permit.
 This includes the Call Before You Dig phone number for public utilities locations, a list of recommended trees to plant and clearance distances for the planting site.
-You can download your Street Tree Planning Permit – PDF.
+You can download your Street Tree Planting Permit – PDF.

 Tree Lawn Pollinator Gardens